Lectures on LHC Physics: QCD

+These formulas have a slight problem: terms arising from next--to--leading logarithms spoil the limit $t' \to t$, where a splitting probability should vanish.
+Technically, we can deal with the finite terms in the Sudakov factors by requiring them to be positive semi--definite, \ie by replacing $\Gamma(t,t') < 0$ with zero.
+For the general argument this problem with the analytic expressions for the splitting functions is irrelevant.

-Before we check that such a function can obey the DGLAP equation we confirm that such exponentials appear in probabilistic arguments, similar to our discussion of the central jet veto in Section~\ref{sec:higgs_cjv}.
+Before we check that the Sudakov factors obey the DGLAP equation we confirm that such exponentials appear in probabilistic arguments, similar to our discussion of the central jet veto in Section~\ref{sec:higgs_cjv}.
 Using Poisson statistics for something expected to occur $p$ times, the probability of observing it $n$ times is given by

-If the exponent in the Sudakov form factor in Eq.(\ref{eq:sudakov1}) describes the integrated splitting probability of a parton $i$ this means that the Sudakov itself describes a \underline{non-splitting probability} of the parton $i$ into any final state $j$.
+If the exponent in the Sudakov form factor in Eq.\eqref{eq:sudakov1} describes the integrated splitting probability of a parton $i$ this means that the Sudakov itself describes a \underline{non--splitting probability} of the parton $i$ into any final state $j$.

-Using probabilistic Sudakov factors we can use a Monte Carlo (\ie a \underline{Markov process} without a memory of individual past steps) to compute a chain of parton splittings as depicted in Figure~\ref{fig:qcd_tx}.
+Based on such probabilistic Sudakov factors we can use a Monte Carlo, which is a \underline{Markov process} without a memory of individual past steps, to compute a chain of parton splittings as depicted in Figure~\ref{fig:qcd_tx}.
 This will describe a quark or a gluon propagating forward in time.
 Starting from a point $(x_1,t_1)$ in momentum--virtuality space we step by step move to the next splitting point $(x_j,t_j)$.
-Following the original discussion $t_2$ is the target virtuality at $x_2$, and for time-like final state branching the virtuality is positive $t_j>0$ in all points $j$.
+Following the original discussion $t_2$ is the target virtuality at $x_2$, and for time--like final--state branching the virtuality is positive $t_j>0$ in all points $j$.
 The Sudakov factor is a function of $t$, so it gives us the probability of not seeing any branching between $t_1$ and $t_2$ as $\Delta(t_1)/\Delta(t_2)<1$.
 The appropriate cutoff scale $t_0$ drops out of this ratio.
 Using a flat random number $r_t$ the $t_2$ distribution is implicitly given by the solution to

 Beyond the absolute cutoff scale $t_0$ we assume that no resolvable branching occurs.